vpfpinho/sp-excel-loader/README.md

 Extends RubyXL adding handling of excel tables and other conversion utilities

-# TODO
+# TODO xls to jrxml

-Colors from theme
 Automatic scales
 Automagic Frame deductions???